kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 Seniority of a person in any field is defined by their experience.
-Roughly speaking seniority represents the amount of complexity a person can be _trusted_ to deal with.
-Those past experiences define the person's _behaviour_, or attitude towards the problems they are working on.
+Roughly speaking seniority represents the amount of complexity a person can be _trusted_ to deal with unassisted.
+Those past experiences define the person's _behaviour_, or attitude, towards the problems they are working on.

 Here is a very simple model from adult responsibilities development theory:

-- `dependant` - a person cannot take on tasks without a supervision
+- `dependant` - a person is unable to take on tasks without a supervision
 - `independent` - a person can perform most tasks by themselves
-- `inter-dependent` - a person can lead/coach others
+- `inter-dependent` - a person can lead and coach others

 Each level is defined via a person's behaviour which results in the types of tasks they can be trusted to reliably handle.
-There are other more elaborate models like that.
+This is just a simple example, there are other more elaborate models like that.

 The point of this approach is that it is the _behaviour_ of a person that dictates the outcomes, rather than skill and knowledge.
 And that is a very true